Hope Vere Anderson

 Personal Message from Hope

-The name Hope Vere Anderson has been passed along to the first born male child in my family generation after generation.
+My name Hope Vere Anderson has been passed along to the first born male child in my family generation after generation.
 I wear the name proudly, just as I am proud of my Scottish heritage and of Scotland herself.
-Ever since I was a wee lad in college in Tennessee where I maintain a residence in Murfreesboro, I have particularly relished guiding Scottish Americans and others through the Motherland.
 There is nothing more gratifying than fellowship with folk and kinfolk who share a common passion for family and heritage.

-My friends, I invite you to telephone me to discuss your dream trip or event.
-I will be delighted to talk with you, share ideas, and accept the honour of guiding you personally with sincere gratitude.
+My friends, I invite you to reach out me, as I will be delighted to talk with you, share ideas, and accept the honour of knowing you. hopevere@hopevereanderson.com.

 Hope